Brussels Things To Do With Kids

 For families who appreciate art and are curious about the origins of surrealism, the Magritte Museum is a great destination.

-The well-curated exhibits offer a wealth of knowledge about Magritte’s life and work.
+The well-curated exhibits offer knowledge about Magritte’s life and work.

 30. See Some Of The Berlin Wall